markosirec/gls-italy-sdk/README.md

 # GLS Italy PHP SDK

 This is an unofficial PHP SDK for the GLS Italy webservice.
 Since the official documentation and API are both in Italian, things can get quite confusing.
-Therefore I decided to create a simple library with which you can easily integrate your existing project with this webservice.
-Input params are validated, exceptions are thrown on errors, class properties and methods are properly documented, etc. etc.
+Therefore I decided to create a simple SDK with which you can easily integrate your existing project.

 Please note - GLS Italy has its own unique API and is very different from GLS branches in other countries.

+## What's new

+### v2.0.0

+Adding and closing packets is now done in batches.
+You pass an array of Parcel instances instead of making a call for each individual parcel. (please have a look at the example below)

 ## Getting Started